 Nick Brandt, Co-Founder & President

-Since 2004, Nick has had multiple solo exhibitions worldwide, including in New York, Los Angeles, London, Berlin, Sydney, Munich, Brussels, and Paris.
+Since 2004, Nick has had multiple solo exhibitions in museums and galleries worldwide, including in New York, Los Angeles, London, Berlin, Sydney, Paris, Stockholm, and more.

-Nick divides his time between his home in the mountains of Southern California, and East Africa.
+Nick lives with his wife, Orla, in the mountains of Southern California.

 Nick can be reached at email@example.com.